lambda-code-gk/aish/README.md

 You can specify a task name as the first argument to the `ai` command.
 The following tasks are available:

-- `ai default message`: Queries GPT-4.
+- `ai default message`: Queries GPT.
-- `ai gemini message`: Queries Gemini 1.5 Pro.
+- `ai gemini message`: Queries Gemini.
 - `ai op message`:  Generates shell scripts.
 - `ai commit_msg`: Generates a commit message from the diff of files staged in git.